You may visit our Postgraduate Website to view the postgraduate programme information, admission requirements and application deadlines.

 The schedule and important information of registration and orientation will be announced on our website (https://www.eduhk.hk/postgrad_reg/) after mid-July.
 Applicants will receive individual notification through email within two weeks before programme registration.
 Please check your registered email near the time.

-The schedule of orientation will be announced on our website (https://www.eduhk.hk/postgrad_reg/) after mid-July.
+The schedule of orientation will be announced on our website (https://www.eduhk.hk/postgrad_reg/) in July / August.
 You will receive important information about timetabling and course registration during the programme orientation and therefore you are expected to attend this important event.
 If you are unable to attend the orientation, please contact the relevant Programme office directly for advice.

 When Typhoon Cyclone Warning Signal No.8 (or above) or the Black Rainstorm Signal is in force at or after 6:00am on the registration day, the registration will be postponed.
 You can find the bad weather arrangements on our website (https://www.eduhk.hk/postgrad_reg/) and individual notification will be sent to you by email.